 MP for East Worthing and Shoreham

 Tom Rutland is the Labour (Co-op) MP for East Worthing and Shoreham, elected in 2024.
-He sits on the Speaker's Advisory Committee on Works of Art and previously served on the Culture, Media and Sport Committee, reflecting involvement in arts and culture alongside his parliamentary work.
+He serves on the Speaker's Advisory Committee on Works of Art (from February 2025) and previously sat on the Culture, Media and Sport Committee (2024-2025).

-Declared financial interests include nine entries: seven relating to gifts, benefits and hospitality from UK sources; one relating to donations or other support (including loans) for activities as an MP; and one miscellaneous entry.
+He has declared nine financial interests, including seven entries for gifts, benefits and hospitality from UK sources, plus one entry for donations and other support for MP activities and one miscellaneous entry.

 Generated 21 February 2026